 - Extraction of the damaged tooth (if necessary): If you have a damaged tooth, your dentist will remove it to make space in the jaw for the implant.
 This can be performed with local anesthesia, and you will be sent home with a prescription for painkillers and an antibiotic to prevent infection.
 Most patients need to stay home to recover for 1-2 days.

 - Jawbone preparation with bone grafting: Often on the same day as your extraction, your dentist will place a bone graft in the space left by the missing tooth, so they can later surgically embed the implant into your jaw.
 Since chewing exerts powerful pressure on the jawbone, the jawbone must be strong to place an implant.
 The bone graft is a synthetic material used as a bone-substitute.
 Bone grafts take about 3 months to heal and become strong enough to support the implant.
+Once your bone graft has healed, we can start the implant process.

 - Dental implant surgery: Placement of the dental implant (a titanium screw) is done by cutting open the gum, after numbing, and exposing the bone beneath.
 A hole is drilled into the bone where the metal post will be placed.
 This post serves as the replacement tooth root.
 Once the implant is successfully placed, you will still have a gap where the tooth is missing because a crown will be placed later, after you heal from this part of the process.